sctg-development/ai-proxy-cloudflare/README.md

 - [x] Create / delete users
 - [x] Reset user's key
 - [x] Support for multiple AI providers (e.g., OpenAI, Groq, SambaNova)
+- [x] Support for multiple keys for the same provider
 - [x] Support for in browser fetch with CORS
 - [ ] User can reset the key independently
 - [ ] Time-limited